scripting-drafts/Port-Barcelona-Whatsapp-Bot/README.md

 Classes of Whatsapp Web change with time, so the code has to be updated with the proper new classes.
 Example: Line 114 points to the user name ('id').
 (More info on /classes/ and in the last lines of portbcn-early-release.py)

 By now the location retrieved is always the first one that was sent.
-If it isn't the first time you run the bot, you should clear it's chat history first in order to get the proper location.
+If it isn't the first time you run the bot, you should clear its chat history first in order to get the proper location.